 Why does my hair keep breaking?

 When you sap moisture from your hair, it loses suppleness and is more susceptible to breakage, LaVar says.
-African-American hair needs supplemental moisture to stand up to styling because it is naturally dry.
+Black hair needs supplemental moisture to stand up to styling because it is naturally dry.

 Curly textures tend to be the most vulnerable to drying out and breaking because the bends in kinky hair make it difficult for natural oils to work their way down the hair shaft.